Click to grab your free copy of our Garden Tools Cheat Sheet!

 34. Lumina Pumpkins

-Lumina Pumpkins owe their spooky appearance to their ghostly white color.
-This makes them ideal for carving and decorating in both outdoors and indoors.
-The fruit measures between 8 to 10” across and measures a moderate 12 lbs in weight.
+The fruit measures 8 to 10" across and a moderate 12 lbs in weight.
 They only require 90 days to reach maturity.
-Make sure to plant them 6 to 8” apart for the best yields.
+Make sure to plant them 6 to 8" apart for the best yields.

-Lumina Pumpkins are good alternatives to the average yellow/orange pumpkins such as the Dill Atlantic Giant.
+Lumina Pumpkins are good alternatives to the average yellow/orange pumpkins, such as the Dill Atlantic Giant.

 Click here to buy them on Amazon.